 Stave church in the middle of the village

-In the middle of Mannaminnebyn stands the beautiful Stave Church which is allowed to represent the spiritual dimension of Mannaminne.
+In the middle of Mannaminne you will find the beautiful Stave Church representing the spiritual dimension of Mannaminne.
 The Stave Church was built in 2000 after Norwegian models.
 The decoration was made by Eva Olsson, Asle Bjerkan, Bertil Westman and Anders Åberg.

 What is a stave church?